-Measuring the float current, the ambient temperature and the battery temperature can help prevent a possible thermal leak in order to avoid a consequent risk of plant safety.
-The float current may increase if one of the elements goes into short circuit, or will decrease due to the sulphation of the cells, as the batteries age as they approach the end of their life cycle but it is not a sensitive indicator for the state of charge of the battery but will indicate information for the state of health of the same.
+Measuring the float current, the ambient temperature, and the battery temperature can help prevent a possible thermal leak in order to avoid a consequent risk of plant safety.
+The float current may increase if one of the elements goes into a short circuit or will decrease due to the sulphation of the cells, as the batteries age as they approach the end of their life cycle but it is not a sensitive indicator for the state of charge of the battery but will indicate information for the state of health of the same.

 The type of discharge test that follows this method with a discharge depth > 90% (DoD) provides a reliable measurement of battery performance.
 Usually this type of test is suitable for laboratories and not to be carried out in the field.

-The best solution is to always keep the battery disconnected from the load, and to be able to control it in charging and discharging through a microcontroller that stores its charging and discharging current and voltage and which is able to establish the accumulated capacity through algorithms in continuous self-learning.
+The best solution is to keep always the battery disconnected from the load, and to be able to control it in charging and discharging through a microcontroller that stores its charging and discharging current and voltage and which is able to establish the accumulated capacity through algorithms in continuous self-learning.